Are You Being Watched? Lifestyle Clues That Can Trigger an HMRC Probe Explained

 Lifestyle Indicators That Attract HMRC Attention

 Your lifestyle can reveal important clues about your financial situation.
-HMRC often checks whether your spending matches the income and taxes you declare.
+HMRC often checks whether your spending matches the income and taxes you declare, often reviewed by tax consultant in London.
 Some types of spending and financial behaviour are more likely to raise concerns.

 Unexplained Wealth or Large Purchases